PaulWen/Angular-Cordova-CouchDB-Template/README.txt

 ------------------------------------------------------------------

+Sometimes npm does not install packages correctly, in this case just remove the folder in "node_modules" and install them manually using "npm install <package-name>"

 ##################################################################
 #   In Case of Errors
 ##################################################################
+0) the file "npm-shrinkwrap.json" always saves the npm package versions installed and can be used to figure out working npm package versions since it gets also tracked via GIT
 1) check for the latest Angular2 Version and the Braking Changes that force to
     a) update the code (syntax)
     b) use newer versions of...